gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 Below is an image of a TexBox TBL5016-1 50uH/50R LISN that is designed to work with DC or AC up to 250V (and therefore can be used to perform a FCC conducted emissions test):

-{{% img src="tekbox-50uh-lisn-tbl5016-1-photo.png" width="500px" caption="A photo of the TekBox TBL5016-1 50uH/50R LISN." %}}
+{{% figure src="tekbox-50uh-lisn-tbl5016-1-photo.png" width="500px" caption="A photo of the TekBox TBL5016-1 50uH/50R LISN." %}}

 The internal schematic of this LISN is shown below:

-{{% img src="tekbox-50uh-lisn-tbl5016-1-schematic.png" width="700px" caption="The internal schematic of the TekBox LISN shown above." %}}
+{{% figure src="tekbox-50uh-lisn-tbl5016-1-schematic.png" width="700px" caption="The internal schematic of the TekBox LISN shown above." %}}

 For DC powered DUTs, you will need one LISN for the positive power supply line and one LISN for the negative power supply line.
 Noise measurements on each are performed separately, both w.r.t. to ground/earth.

-{{% img src="textbox-lisn-wiring-diagram-for-dc.png" width="500px" caption="LISN wiring setup for measuring a DC-powered DUT." %}}
+{{% figure src="textbox-lisn-wiring-diagram-for-dc.png" width="500px" caption="LISN wiring setup for measuring a DC-powered DUT." %}}

 For mains AC powered DUTs, it depends on how many phases and the configuration of the DUT (if three phase):